sriraj0926/hand-cricket-using-a-die/README.md

 - Certain events trigger sounds or special effects during gameplay.

 ## Credits
-This game is created by [Your Name].
+This game is created by Sriraj Ghali.
 Feel free to contribute or report any issues on GitHub.